Segfault-Inc/Multicorn/doc/contribute.rst

 Send Us a Mail
 ==============

 Want to write kind words?
-You can send a mail on :mailaddress:`our Librelist mailing-list` and even take a look at :mailarchives:`the archives`.
+You can send a mail on .. meta: mailaddress_`our Librelist mailing-list` and even take a look at .. meta: mailarchives_`the archives`.

 Chat with Us on IRC